celestino/components/src/Brickoo/Event/README.md

     $EventManager->detachListener($listenerUID);

-The `Event\Manager` also provides a static method `Instance()` to retrieve a singleton from any place.
+The `Event\Manager` also provides a static method `Instance()` to retrieve a singleton from anywhere.
 This should not be used, but sometimes needed to  trigger an `Event` without having the `Event\Manager` as dependency.

     Event\Manager::Instance()->notify(new Event\Event('my.event.id));

-If conditions have to match *before* the *Listener* is called, the must have parameters and a callback can be specified.
+If conditions have to match *before* the *Listener* is called, conditions can be specified.
 Here explained shortly the arguments of a more complex listener registration.

     Event\Manager::Instance()->attachListener(